 As global disruptions become more frequent, organizations are faced with increasing uncertainties.
 Dealing with these uncertainties — from pandemics to conflict to material shortages — means building flexibility and the power to respond rapidly.

-To meet these challenges, most brands have set their sights on self-inspections.
+To meet these challenges, most brands and retailers turned toward self-inspections.

-Vera Bradley, who rewards consistently high-quality suppliers with the ability to perform self-inspections, reports that self-inspections have created better working relationships and end-to-end collaboration.
+Vera Bradley, who rewards consistent, high-quality suppliers with the ability to perform self-inspections, reports that self-inspections have created better working relationships and end-to-end collaboration.